Der Ruf (newspaper): POWs who wrote for Der Ruf

 The prisoners selected to come to Fort Kearney to write for Der Ruf and to do other work for the Special Projects Division represented an intellectual elite culled from the various prison camps.
 They were selected to conform to the world-view the architects of the Special Projects Division wanted to instill in the prisoners, and they tended to show open contempt for the rank and file prisoners in the other camps.

 Prisoners came to Fort Kearny through a variety of channels.
-Raymond Hoerhager, a POW in Arizona, made a derogatory remark about Nazis, and in a mock trial was sentenced to death as a traitor on his return to Germany, but a German-born Jewish prison guard who had fled Germany in 1933 helped him get sent to another prison camp, where his anti-Nazi views were vetted before he was sent to Fort Kearney.
+Raymund Hörhager, a POW in Arizona, made a derogatory remark about Nazis, and in a mock trial was sentenced to death as a traitor on his return to Germany, but a German-born Jewish prison guard who had fled Germany in 1933 helped him get sent to another prison camp, where his anti-Nazi views were vetted before he was sent to Fort Kearney.
 Another prisoner, the artist Franz Wischnewski, was simply told to bring his belongings by guards who acted like they wanted to kill him.
 Upon finding himself at Fort Kearny, he recommended the camp get Alfred Andersch.

 Andersch and Hans Werner Richter were two of the most important POWs to work on the paper.
 Before the war Andersch and Richter were communists, and had misgivings about the Nazi regime.
 Andersch, in fact, had been a prisoner at Dachau concentration camp.
 He was forced to join the Wehrmacht, and was captured in Italy in 1944.
 Richter likewise served in the Wehrmacht despite his dislike for the Nazi regime, and was also captured in Italy.
 After their capture they were transported to the United States to serve the remainder of the war as POWs.

 Andersch was first sent to an anti-Nazi POW camp in Louisiana.
 After Wischnewski recommended him he was taken from that camp to Fort Kearney, where he was moved to tears to learn that Wischnewski and others he knew were waiting for him.